Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry

 for every morphism in $\overline{f}$ (which, in turn, is the technology which allows us to equip $\FMan(L)$ with the pseudofunctor $\Mcal$ described above).
-Our goal is to establish that this pseudofunctor is a tangent indexing functor when we regard each category $\SMan \downarrow X$ as a tangent category with the slice tangent structure.
+Our goal is to establish that this pseudofunctor is a tangent indexing functor when we regard each category $\SMan \downarrow X$ as a tangent category with its relative tangent structure.